jargonized/msvsdcmosbuf/Week_0/README.md

+#Contents
+A. [Dependencies for Tool Installation]
+B. [Tool Installation]
+C. [Creation of Working Directory - to link all tools to sky130 pdk]
+D. [Successful tool installation verification]
+E. [Creation of Inverter using Xschem]
+F. [Pre-layout Characterisation]
+G.

-# Dependencies for Tool Installation
+# A. Dependencies for Tool Installation
 ```
 sudo apt-get update
 sudo apt-get upgrade